Student Advising and Advocacy Center

 Kettler Hall 112 ~ 260-481-0404

 The Student Advising and Advocacy Center staff care about the futures of all of our students.
-To that end, beginning Fall Semester 2016, the Pathway Program was implemented to allow students a more targeted approach to choosing a major.
+The Pathway Program was implemented as a more targeted approach to choosing a major for the undecided student.
 We recognize the importance and often times difficulty in making this decision - you are not alone.
-The staff in the Student Advising and Advocacy Center assist students in exploring options, connecting with career counselors, faculty, and staff in academic departments, by promoting analysis and exploration through an individualized Pathway plan.
-Students who choose a Pathway will meet with specific Pathway Advisors at their Orientation.
+We assist students in exploring options, connecting with career counselors, faculty, and staff in academic departments, by promoting analysis and exploration through an individualized Pathway plan.

 There are four Pathway options: